atusy/vimconf-2025-small/index.md

 ---

-### Show context after functions, methods, statements, etc.
+### Show context at the ends of functions, methods, statements, ...

 - Key concepts
     - List node types to show context